FAQs about Health Savings Accounts (HSA)

 What documentation is needed to open an account?

 To be in compliance with the USA Patriot Act, TaxSaver must provide certain information to our HSA Bank Partner to open your HSA.
 This information is provided to TaxSaver Plan by your Employer, via a secure eligibility file process.
-If the information provided to our HSA Bank Partner does not match the information that they pull from their resources of public data, UMB and / or TaxSaver Plan will contact you to provide additional information to UMB to verify your identity.
+If the information provided to our HSA Bank Partner (either UMB or WCS) does not match the information that they pull from their resources of public data, they may contact you to provide additional information to them to verify your identity.
 This is for your protection as well as a government requirement when opening any bank account.
 Therefore, you may be asked to provide additional information and documentation before your account can be established.

 The additional information requested may be any one or combination of the following: